FGarridoV/Pixels-People-Places/README.md

 Author: F.O.
 Garrido-Valenzuela
-(Important part of this repository was contributed by Max Lange) CityAI Lab, Transport and Logistic Group, Faculty of Technology, Policy, and Managament, Delft University of Technology Corresponding author: F.O.
+(Important part of this repository was contributed by Max Lange) CityAI Lab, Transport and Logistic Group, Faculty of Technology, Policy, and Management, Delft University of Technology Corresponding author: F.O.
 Garrido-Valenzuela

 Contact Information:
 f.garridov@uc.cl
-Delft University of Technology - Faculty of Technology, Policy, and Managament Jaffalaan 5
+Delft University of Technology - Faculty of Technology, Policy, and Management Jaffalaan 5
 2628 BX Delft
 The Netherlands